matyushkin/ticker_chart/README.md

 The service is based on the following stack: Django as a backend framework, a PostgreSQL database, and the Chart.js frontend library for real-time price charting.
 The frontend and backend parts communicate using websockets.

-A small test is shown in the video below. https://user-images.githubusercontent.com/4839771/199847912-e9a3c507-7f7d-44d7-90fc-87adddddfb0b.mp4
+A small test of the service is shown in the video below.

+https://user-images.githubusercontent.com/4839771/199847912-e9a3c507-7f7d-44d7-90fc-87adddddfb0b.mp4

 [![Built with Cookiecutter Django](https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter)](https://github.com/cookiecutter/cookiecutter-django/)